From Intake to Check-out: How to Streamline Patient Throughput

-For many healthcare providers, patient throughput can pose a real challenge.
-Inefficient flow not only creates a frustrating experience for patients — it also prevents you from being able to help as many patients as you could.
-Making changes to a well-established process might seem so daunting that it’s not worth the effort, but the benefits of improved patient flow are invaluable.
-When done right, it can result in shorter wait times, better return on assets, better patient retention, and increased revenue, to name just a few.
+Making changes to a well-established process might seem daunting and not worth the effort, but the benefits of improved patient flow are invaluable.
+Done correctly, you may see shorter wait times, better return on assets, patient retention, and increased revenue, to name a few.

-Here are a few of the most impactful changes you can make to streamline your patient flow — read on to get some inspiration for your own organization.
+Below are few of the most impactful changes you can make to streamline your patient flow.
+Read on for inspiration.

-From patient intake to check-out, patient throughput involves nearly all staff, from admins to techs, nurses, physicians, and more.
+From patient intake to check-out, patient throughput involves nearly all staff, from administrators to nurses, physicians, and more.
 In such an interconnected system, everyone needs to be on board in order to reach an objective.

-“Overcrowding in the ED is not the responsibility of the ED alone — it is the responsibility of the entire organization.
-For example, the department that receives the patient after treatment in the ED should be prepared, allowing for a swift transfer,” reads one article in Becker’s Hospital Review.
-“Every staff member is responsible for efficient patient throughput and should be held accountable.”
+According to one article in Becker’s Hospital Review, “Overcrowding in the ED is not the responsibility of the ED alone — it is the responsibility of the entire organization.”
+For instance, the ED should prepare the receiving department, allowing for a swift transfer.
+The article continues, “Every staff member is responsible for efficient patient throughput and should be held accountable.”

-This includes the leadership team as well.
-Change starts at the top, so it’s up to executives to make it clear to staff that streamlined patient flow is a major priority.
+This includes the leadership team.
+Change starts at the top, so executives must emphasize to staff that streamlined patient flow is a major priority.

 “C-suite executives should be involved in setting goals with regard to patient throughput and ensuring that they are met,” the Becker’s article continues.
 “Set high goals… and ensure that the goals are transparent and everyone in the organization understands them.”

-The Chartis Group, a leading healthcare management consulting firm, identified technology enablers as one of the keys to efficient communication in their white paper on patient throughput.
-Patient management systems and patient feedback platforms like Q-Reviews® are critical to any provider’s daily operations — these tools and platforms “enhance communication and provide information about all steps and points in the process,” the Chartis Group wrote, all without adding to your staff’s plate.
+The Chartis Group, a leading healthcare management consulting firm, identified technology enablers as one of the keys to efficient communication.
+The results can be found in their white paper on patient throughput.
+Patient management and feedback platforms like Q-Reviews® are critical to any provider’s daily operations.
+These tools and platforms “enhance communication and provide information about all steps and points in the process,” the Chartis Group wrote.

-Whether it was gathered during patient intake or subsequent rounds, the clinical care team should be able to easily and securely access all of the information they need to help a patient.
-And being able to see patient feedback in real-time with a platform like Q-Rounding helps clinical care team members prioritize their time — because the earlier you address an issue, the quicker and easier it usually is to resolve it.
+Whether it was gathered during patient intake process or subsequent rounds, accessing patient information should be easy and secure.
+Platforms like Q-Rounding helps clinical care team members see patient feedback in real-time.
+In turn, they can prioritize their time.
+The earlier you address an issue, the quicker and easier it usually is to resolve it.

 Rethink Roles & Responsibilities: